Math

 a variety of applications including graph clustering, image processing, and min-cut/max-flow problems.
 These applications typically

-This paper defines a graphon GL functional, and shows that the minimizers of the graph GL functional converge to the
+This paper defines a graphon GL functional and shows that the minimizers of the graph GL functional converge to the

 minimizers of the graphon GL functional.